huntergroff/portfolio/README.md

 The public directory is organized as follows:
 * Holds index.html file, hglogo for browser icon, and manifest.json file for metadata.

+## Live Site

+The latest deployment of this site is live at [huntergroff.com](https://www.huntergroff.com)

 ## Available Scripts